Ski-Up at Beaudry Provincial Park

 Bring your own skis and poles, and look for our big green ‘Keep Manitoba Wild’ tent where we’ll be handing out hot chocolate and staying toasty with a bonfire.
 Stop by and warm up before and after skiing the trails!

-NOTE: No walking/hiking is permitted on groomed cross-country ski trails.
+NOTE: No walking/hiking or snowshoeing is permitted on groomed cross-country ski trails.

 Whether it’s by ski, or boot, exploring Manitoba’s trails in winter is an excellent way to get some fresh air and exercise outdoors.

 Beaudry Provincial Park is a wonderful spot for skiers of all skill levels with five groomed trails sheltered by thick forests.
 The park has some of the largest basswood, cottonwood and maple trees in the area.
 It’s also home to white-tailed deer, fox, owls, raccoons, beaver, muskrat and a multitude of birds.
 Wide, well-marked paths follow the curve of the Assiniboine River.

 It’s close enough to the city to squeeze a ski into a busy Saturday, and far enough to escape from traffic noise and enjoy the soothing sounds of nature.

 Beaudry Park has four groomed ski trails to choose from: